ploomber/soopervisor/doc/tutorials/aws-batch.rst

 * Install Ploomber with ``pip install ploomber``

-``soopervisor`` takes your pipeline, packages it, creates a Docker image, uploads it and submits it for execution; however, you still have to configure the AWS Batch environment.
-Specifically, you must configure a compute environment and a job queue. `Refer to this guide for instructions. <https://docs.aws.amazon.com/batch/latest/userguide/Batch_GetStarted.html>`_
+``soopervisor`` takes your pipeline, packages it, creates a Docker image, uploads it, and submits it for execution; however, you still have to configure the AWS Batch environment.
+Specifically, you must configure a computing environment and a job queue. `Refer to this guide for instructions. <https://docs.aws.amazon.com/batch/latest/userguide/Batch_GetStarted.html>`_

 .. note:: Only EC2 compute environments are supported.